 Cone’s other works include A Black Theology of Liberation (1970), God of the Oppressed (1975), and Martin & Malcolm & America: A Dream or a Nightmare?
 (1991), all built on the idea of Black Liberation Theology.
 Cone’s work questions not only institutional racism but also class and gender discrimination within the Christian establishment.
 He became more responsive to issues of gender and the place of black women in black churches after being challenged by feminist critics for his male-centered analysis.
 Nonetheless most of his most virulent criticism is directed at capitalist economic structures that oppress all citizens regardless of gender or color.
 Cone believes that understanding and unmasking social, economic and political exploitation within the Church and community is a pathway toward a truer liberation.

 James H. Cone’s views unexpectedly gained national exposure in 2008 with the controversy over the remarks of Reverend Jeremiah Wright, the former minister of Trinity United Church of Christ in Chicago and former pastor of President Barack Obama.
 Reverend Wright is one of the leading proponents of Black Liberation Theology.

-James H. Cone is the Charles A. Briggs Distinguished Professor of Systematic Theology at Union Theological Seminary in the City of New York.
+James H. Cone, a member of Alpha Phi Alpha Fraternity, is the Charles A. Briggs Distinguished Professor of Systematic Theology at Union Theological Seminary in the City of New York.
 He is also an ordained minister in the African Methodist Episcopal Church.